ahemavathy/GPTImage/ARCHITECTURE.md

 ## 🎯 Key Architectural Strengths

+1. **Multi-Modal AI Integration**: Comprehensive support for images, videos, 3D models, and presentations
-1. **Modular Design**: Clear separation of concerns with organized file structure
+2. **Modular Design**: Clear separation of concerns with organized file structure including Python utilities
-2. **Scalable Structure**: Easy to extend and maintain with shared components
+3. **Scalable Structure**: Easy to extend and maintain with shared components and utilities
-3. **Type Safety**: Full TypeScript implementation with proper interfaces
+4. **Type Safety**: Full TypeScript implementation with proper interfaces for all features
-4. **Modern Stack**: Latest React and Next.js features with App Router
+5. **Modern Stack**: Latest React and Next.js features with App Router and Python integration
-5. **User Experience**: Responsive, intuitive interface with accessibility features
+6. **User Experience**: Responsive, intuitive interface with accessibility features across all modalities
-6. **API Integration**: Clean external service integration with proper error handling
+7. **API Integration**: Clean external service integration with proper error handling for multiple AI services
-7. **Configuration**: Flexible environment management with separate service configs
+8. **Configuration**: Flexible environment management with separate service configs for each AI provider
-8. **Performance**: Optimized image processing and efficient state management
+9. **Performance**: Optimized processing for images, videos, 3D models, and real-time scoring
-9. **Workflow Support**: Sequential and batch editing capabilities
+10. **Workflow Support**: Sequential and batch operations for all content types
+11. **Quality Assessment**: Integrated Azure AI Vision-based scoring system for content quality evaluation
+12. **Cross-Platform Scripts**: Python utilities integrated with Node.js for specialized processing
-10. **Developer Experience**: Well-documented code with comprehensive architecture
+13. **Developer Experience**: Well-documented code with comprehensive architecture and testing utilities

-This architecture provides a robust foundation for the AI Image Generation app with comprehensive feature support, accessibility compliance, and room for future growth and enhancement.
+This architecture provides a robust foundation for the AI Content Generation Platform with comprehensive multi-modal feature support, quality assessment capabilities, accessibility compliance, and extensive room for future growth and enhancement across all AI-powered content creation domains.